hllhll/HomeAssistant-ekon-local/README.md

-# This is the "local-server" varient of the [Cloud-based Ekon HA integration](https://github.com/hllhll/HomeAssistant-EKON-iAircon)
+# Control Ekon/iAircon within the local LAN without requiring cloud service.
+## Code seperated into [pyekonlib](https://github.com/hllhll/pyekonlib). and this integration
-*Library will auto-onstall, but [PLEASE READ THE LIBRARY README](https://github.com/hllhll/pyekonlib).*
+*Library will auto-onstall*, but [please read the library README](https://github.com/hllhll/pyekonlib).

-# This is not fully tested, no responsibility whatsoever - READ Fully before installing
+# General warnings - READ Fully before installing
 Using this component may effect your hass installation stability, may report falsly the state of your HVAC, commands may seem to be working but they might not (such situation where u think you turned off the ac, but it didn't)

-IT WORKS ON THE BASIS OF Blocking the original app, and currently intedended for intermidary-level users as it's in beta
+*This integration basically *BLOCKS* communication with the cloud server*, with an option to enable "forwarding" messages onto the cloud in order to keep working also with the app

 # What types of HVACs? / ACs?
 Short: Tadiran mini-central ACs, other iAircon/EKON/Airconet Based ACs